Ted Kennedy: Obama, illness

 Following his endorsement of Barack Obama, Kennedy staged a campaign appearance with Obama in Hartford, Connecticut, on February 4, 2008, the day before the Super Tuesday primaries.

 Kennedy initially stated that he would support John Kerry again if he were to make another bid for president in 2008, but in January 2007, Kerry said he would not make a second attempt for the White House.
 Kennedy then remained neutral as the 2008 Democratic nomination battle between Senators Hillary Clinton and Barack Obama intensified, because his friend Chris Dodd was also running for the nomination.
 The initial caucuses and primaries were split between Clinton and Obama.
 When Dodd withdrew from the race, Kennedy became dissatisfied with the tone of the Clinton campaign and what he saw as racially tinged remarks by Bill Clinton.
 Kennedy gave an endorsement to Obama on January 28, 2008, despite appeals by both Clintons not to do so.
 In a move that was seen as a symbolic passing of the torch, Kennedy said that it was "time again for a new generation of leadership," and compared Obama's ability to inspire with that of his fallen brothers.
 In return, Kennedy gained a commitment from Obama to make universal health care a top priority of his administration if he were elected.
 Kennedy's endorsement was considered among the most influential that any Democrat could get, and raised the possibility of improving Obama's vote-getting among unions, Hispanics, and traditional base Democrats.
-It dominated the political news, and gave national exposure to a candidate who was still not well known in much of the USA, as the Super Tuesday primaries across the nation approached.
+It dominated the political news, and gave national exposure to a candidate who was still not well known in much of the United States, as the Super Tuesday primaries across the nation approached.

 On May 17, 2008, Kennedy suffered a seizure, which was followed by a second seizure as he was being rushed from the Kennedy Compound to Cape Cod Hospital and then by helicopter to Massachusetts General Hospital in Boston.
 Within days, doctors announced that Kennedy had a malignant glioma, a type of brain tumor.

 The grim diagnosis brought shocked reactions from many senators of both parties and from President Bush.

 Doctors initially informed Kennedy that the tumor was inoperable, but Kennedy followed standard procedure and sought other opinions.
 He decided to follow the most aggressive course of treatment possible.

 On June 2, 2008, Kennedy underwent brain surgery at Duke University Medical Center in an attempt to remove as much of the tumor as possible.
 The 3½-hour operation—conducted by Dr. Allan Friedman while Kennedy was conscious to minimize any permanent neurological effects—was deemed successful.
 Kennedy left the hospital a week later to begin a course of chemotherapy and radiation treatment.

 Opinions varied regarding Kennedy's prognosis: the surgery typically extends survival time for only a few months, but people can sometimes live for years.